fbponz/Terasic-DE2-115-NiosII-uCosII/README.md

 # Terasic DE2-115- Microprocessor Software (FPGA) NIOSII-uCosII (RTOS)

 ## Content:
-The first part is to prepare the FPGA project, we must create the NIOSII Microprocessor, using Qsys.
+The first step is prepare the FPGA project, we must create the NIOSII Microprocessor, using Qsys.
 Our design has this specifications:

 - Nios II (CPU).